samuelgoto/proposal-named-parameters/README.md

 You can find here a list of web apis sorted by [number of parameters](#by-number-of-parameters).

-## Uncommon Parameters
+## Documentation

-It works well too even with as few as three parameters and extremely popular functions, when one of the parameters is generally more obscure.
+Named parameters work well too even with as few as three parameters and extremely popular functions, when one of the parameters is generally more obscure.
 For example:

 ```javascript
 // Remind me again whether the third parameter is to